LuchaComics/comicscantina-django/docs/manual/tech_ops/qa.md

 3. Setup our configuration file
   ```
   cd /usr/src/sys/amd64/conf
-  cp GENERIC WEBAPP
+  cp GENERIC COMICSCANTINA
   ```

 4. Go into our new file and perform the following modifications:

   ```
-  vi WEBAPP
+  vi COMICSCANTINA

-  (a) Rename "GENERIC" to "WEBAPP"
+  (a) Rename "GENERIC" to "COMICSCANTINA"
   (b) Scroll to the bottom fo the file and add:
   - - - - - - - - - -
   # pf firewall